 Next to housing Student Affairs are also the ones to contact for all the things that can make your life as a student more comfortable.
 Think about mobility, sports, … You will hear all about it during the Orientation Week preceding your semester at Howest.

 Incoming exchange students without insurance coverage by their home institution will be covered by the Howest insurance policy for third-party liability and physical accidents during the school related activities and on their way to and back from the campus or work placement, but not during private time of the exchange period.
 That coverage does not replace a normal health and travel assistance insurance, which each incoming student needs to take.
 The Howest insurance will only come into action after exhausting the student’s Home School Insurance coverage.

 - Health, medical and assistance Insurance

-All incoming students need to arrange themselves sufficient health, medical and travel assistance insurance, including repatriation of corps.
-Students who wish to take a medical insurance upon arrival in Belgium, can find more information in our (online) Practical Information Package for incoming students.
+All incoming students need to arrange themselves sufficient health, medical and travel assistance insurance, including repatriation of corpse.
+More information

 A BUDDY for every International Student!